-Taking nutritional Sumac supplements can benefit ALK+ Non-Small Cell Lung Cancer (NSCLC) patients on Alectinib treatment.
-But avoid Sumac supplements if on Decitabine treatment for TET2+ Chronic Myelomonocytic Leukemia.
-Similarly, taking nutritional supplement Sumac can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Sumac when at genetic risk of cancer due to mutation of gene TERT.
+Taking Sumac extracts or nutritional supplements may benefit Primary Myoepithelial carcinoma patients on Radiation treatment over Soy Bean nutritional supplements.
+But Sumac supplements or Sumac extracts offer less benefit if on Pembrolizumab treatment for Primary Mucinous Stomach Adenocarcinoma compared to Modified Citrus Pectin.
+Similarly, taking nutritional supplements Sumac may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NRAS over Rosemary.
+But avoid nutritional supplements Sumac when at genetic risk of cancer due to mutation of gene TET2.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as TET2+ Chronic Myelomonocytic Leukemia or ALK+ Non-Small Cell Lung Cancer (NSCLC), the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Sumac.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Myoepithelial carcinoma or Primary Mucinous Stomach Adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Sumac.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Sumac?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene CDKN1B?
-Are the implications of taking Sumac supplement in TET2+ Chronic Myelomonocytic Leukemia the same as ALK+ Non-Small Cell Lung Cancer (NSCLC)?
-Is it one and the same if you are on treatment Decitabine or on Alectinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Sumac extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NRAS the same as due to mutation of gene TET2?
+Are the implications of Primary Myoepithelial carcinoma the same as Primary Mucinous Stomach Adenocarcinoma?
+Is it one and the same if you are on treatment with Pembrolizumab or Radiation?

 Sumac (Rhus coriaria) is a flowering plant which belongs to the family Anacardiaceae and produces clusters of reddish pea-sized fruits.
 It is commonly found in East Asia, Africa, and North America.
 The fruits are rich in antioxidants and are usually used to make tea.
 Dietary supplements of Sumac are also commercially available.
 Following are some of the potential health benefits of Sumac: